UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

 ### Use a Terminal

 When installing R packages, we recommend using an [interactive terminal session](../../../running_jobs/interactive_jobs/) and avoiding RStudio.
-This is because RStudio uses a [container](../../containers/what_are_containers/) under the hood which may override some system variables necessary for successful compilations.
+This is because RStudio uses a [container](../../containers/what_are_containers/) under the hood which may override some system variables and paths necessary for successful compilations.

 This is particularly true if your software relies on [software modules](../../modules/).
 For example, hdf5r and Seurat rely on modules hdf5 and gdal, respectively (see [popular packages](#popular-packages) for more information).
 RStudio does not have access to modules, so these packages will not be able to compile in that environment.
 Instead, they should be compiled on the command line with the necessary software modules loaded.
 If modules were needed to compile a package, they may be loaded in RStudio by following the instructions further down on this page under [Loading Modules in RStudio](#loading-modules-in-rstudio). ==Note that using this method only allows you to **load** R packages that have already been installed on the command line and does **not** work for **compile time** issues==.
 This is due to Apptainer overriding environment variables necessary for compilation.